Jane Bolin, PhD, JD, RN

 The Burden of Diabetes in Rural America

-The purpose of this project is to determine rural versus urban differences in type 2 diabetes prevalence, morbidity and mortality in the U.S. Diabetes complications, disparities and associated demographics are reported.
-A comparison of Mexican-American border versus non-border states is also included.
+The purpose of this project was to determine rural versus urban differences in type 2 diabetes prevalence, morbidity and mortality in the U.S. Diabetes complications, disparities and associated demographics were reported.
+A comparison of Mexican-American border versus non-border states was also included.

 Research center: Southwest Rural Health Research Center